ibm-cloud-docs/speech-to-text/formatting.md

 -   Smart formatting affects only words in the `transcript` field of final results, those results for which the `final` field is `true`.
 It does not affect interim results, for which `final` is `false`.
 -   Smart formatting does not affect words in other fields of the response.
 For example, smart formatting is not applied to response data in the `timestamps` or `alternatives` fields.
--   Hesitation markers and disfluencies, such as "uhm" and "uh", can adversely impact the conversion of phrases and strings by smart formatting.
-Therefore, smart formatting suppresses hesitation markers from the `transcript` field for final results.
-Hesitation markers continue to appear in interim results.
+-   Hesitation markers and disfluencies, such as "uhm" and "uh", can adversely impact the conversion of phrases and strings by smart formatting for some languages.
+    -   *For US English,* smart formatting suppresses hesitation markers from the `transcript` field for final results.
+    -   *For Japanese,* hesitation markers continue to appear in final results.
+    -   *For both US English and Japanese,* hesitation markers continue to appear in interim results.
+    -   *For Spanish,* the service does not produce hesitation markers for any results.

     For more information, see [Hesitation markers](/docs/speech-to-text?topic=speech-to-text-basic-response#response-hesitation).

 ### Language differences
 {: #smart-formatting-differences}